 After 2023’s flurry of work, Stephen continued his momentum by releasing four more singles in 2024, beginning with Last Predictable Summer on July 12.
 “Stephen Jaymes has once again proved that profound messages can come wrapped in irresistible tunes,” was the response from Independent Artist Buzz.
 It was dubbed “A folk-punk anthem for our times” by Subba-Cultcha.
 So far, the song’s dire but singable predictions have only resonated more true.
 It was released, after all, before hurricanes Helene and Milton, and before the presidential election.

-After Last Predictable Summer came one of Stephen’s most personal songs, Saving Daylight, dropped on August 30, 2024.
+Next came one of Stephen’s most personal songs, Saving Daylight, dropped on August 30, 2024.
 Triggered by an extended separation from his partner resulting from a family emergency, it explored the psychological experience of a child separating from his family to go to school and grow up.
-“The new single comes with an evocative video,” said Modern Mystery, “taking us on a journey that merges personal memory with a sense of solitude and reflection.“
+“The new single comes with an evocative video,” observed Modern Mystery, “taking us on a journey that merges personal memory with a sense of solitude and reflection.“

 Stephen next released The Evidence Against Her on October 11, 2024.
 The song explores the inner monologue of a man who considers the possibility that his Jungian anima — the feminine side of his personality and his unconscious muse — has turned against him.